chauff/cse1500-web-transcripts/Assignment-1.md

 **First of all, settle on the game you will implement in your team.**

 ### 4.1)
-Find **four** examples of your chosen board game that can be played online in a modern browser (laptop or desktop, not a mobile device).
+Find **four** examples of your chosen board game (in 2D) that can be played online in a modern browser (laptop or desktop, not a mobile device).
 Consider the Web application's design (focus on the game screen) based on the **Web design principles** covered in class.
 Which design aspects stand out positively and which stand out negatively?
 Make a screenshot of each example and annotate the good and the bad.

 ### 4.2)
 Which *game features* in the examples of 4.1) stand out positively and which stand out negatively? (e.g. particular animations, sounds, information conveyed about the game to the players ...).
 Why?
 Discuss **three** positive and **three** negative features.